DiTEC-project/gnn-pressure-estimation/README.md

 ```
 python generator\EPYNET\ConfigCreator.py -r inputs\<your_inp_path>
 ```
-You can find out the created config file (.INI) at `configs` folder.
+You can find the created config file (.INI) in the `configs` folder.

 3. Run this command to create a dataset:
 ```